 Are you looking to stay active?
 Do you want to make a difference in your community?
 Consider one of the following opportunities.

 Experience Corps – Greater New Haven is a local affiliate of an award-winning national program that helps struggling students become great readers.
-EC volunteers tutor students in Kindergarten through grade 3 who are struggling to learn to read and write.
-Volunteers spend 2 or more days a week working in classrooms or after-school programs in Hamden, New Haven and East Haven.
+EC volunteers tutor students in Kindergarten through grade 3 who are struggling to learn to read.
+Volunteers spend 2 days a week working in a participating school or after-school program.

 Foster Grandparents program